change-metrics/monocle/README.md

 [The configuration file](#configuration-file) contains non sensitive data and could be exposed in a Git repository.
 A CI/CD flow could be enabled on top of the Git repository to allow Monocle' users to propose configuration changes.
-The Monocle API tracks the configuration file's modification date and reloads transparently in case of changes.
+The Monocle API automatically reload the configuration when it changes.

 ### Environment variables